EnviroDIY/ModularSensors/README.md

 #### <a name="DHT"></a>[AOSong DHT](http://www.aosong.com/en/products/index.asp) Digital-Output Relative Humidity & Temperature Sensor

 This library will work with an AOSong DHT11, DHT21, AM2301, DHT22, or AM2302.
 Please keep in mind that these sensors should not be updated more frequently than once ever 2 seconds.
 The data pin, power pin, and sensor type are needed as inputs.
+A custom variable code can _optionally_ be entered as a second argument in the variable constructors.

 The main constuctor for the sensor object is: